HuntsmanCancerInstitute/hci-bio-repository/Readme.md

 will handle creating a corresponding Seven Bridges project and uploading the folder contents to it.

+- `sbg_project_manager.pl`

+A comprehensive script application for working with files and folders on the Seven Bridges platform.
+Unlike their simple `sb` command line tool, this will exhaustively recurse through a project when performing file tasks.
+Tasks include listing, filtering, generating download URLs, deleting, and exporting files.

 - `add_user_sb_project.pl`

 A simple script for quickly adding a Seven Bridges division member to an existing project.